ReeceRose/next.js-template/README.md

 *Next.js template with TypeScript, ESLint, Prettier, and TailwindCSS already configured.
 Requires little configuration to get up and coding*

 ## About
 I decided to create this template as I noticed in every Next.js application I created I always included the following extras: ESLint, Prettier, TailwindCSS, and husky.
 Having a template that's up-to date and configured exactly how I want it to be will save a lot of time when creating new applications and I hope it can help you as well.
-This template is also setup to only require a few configuration changes so you can get up and running and not have to worry about boilerplate code.
+This template is also setup to only require a few configuration changes, so you can get up and running and not have to worry about boilerplate code.

 I plan on keeping this repository up-to-date with the latest releases from the library as well as with any modifications I make to future projects that I feel will be useful to this template.